Selecting the Right Hardware for Your Home

 Home Hardware Materials

-Hardware can be constructed from a variety of materials.
+Hardware can be constructed from a variety of materials, all of which can come in a variety of desired finishes.
+The design style you’re going for will determine your material and finish choices.
 The following are among the most common premium options:

 Bronze is typically an alloy of copper and tin.
 It carries a warm tone but is a bit more muted due to the tin, and over time will continue to get darker.
 Similar to copper, bronze will patina with time, which can be very desirable depending on the look you are wanting to achieve.